Corbelli/dqn-pytorch/README.md

 benchs = Benchmarks()
 benchs.save_score('Final Prioritized Replay', scores, 'Prioritized replay implementation, with duelling model and Double DQN, the impletation trained for 2000 episodes'))
 ```
-To check all available saved trainings, check the [Results](#benchmarks) section.
+To check all available saved trainings, check the [Benchmarks](#benchmarks) section.
 To see a trained model play, just load the weights for the agent with the load_weights function, and use the play function of the training class.

 ```python
 agent = PriorAgent(state_size=37, action_size=4, seed=0)